cs10/fa24/readings.md

 # Readings

-This page will be updated with links to readings throughout the semester.
+Readings will be discussed and due at the beginning of Discussion section every Thursday

 **Week 2 Reading**{: .label .label-reading }